 You can make use of domain age checker tools to check the domain age of your website and competitor websites.
 You publish your personal findings on your brand/group wall.
 You can send emails with direct links to reviews and samples of positive reviews to your potential customers.

 This is very profitable for brands that are looking to reach out to people interested in a certain product or service.
 Defining the purpose of your website on your group narrows the chances of false hits and increases the chances of organic views from your target audience.

 Here are two very different (and made-up) examples of such groups

-In both the cases, the groups are connecting like-minded people on a platform that will allow them to share their stories, views, and advice to fellow users.
+In both cases, the groups are connecting like-minded people on a platform that will allow them to share their stories, views, and advice with fellow users.